HShawnSun/Silicon-Enchanters/README.md

 ### The Six Founders Silicon Enchanters (in 1273 AD, The First Archmages Council)

-#### Artil Yaqub Ibn Al-Haythem "Artil the Wise", Leader of the Archmages Council
+#### Artil Yaqub Ibn Al-Haythem "the Wise", Leader of the Archmages Council

 <img src="./founder1.png" width="450">